redpesk-common/afb-test-py/README.md

 **Only available through direct invocation**, not through `python -m unittest`

 - `--tap`: output test results in [TAP](https://testanything.org/) format
-- `--path <path>`: sepcifies a path to look for binding's .so files
+- `--path <path>`: specifies a path to look for binding's .so files

-## Environement variables
+## Environment variables

 - `TEST_BINDING_PATH`: this variable can be used to specify the path where binding's .so files are searched for.
-The environment variable is the only to specify such path when tests are launched through the `unittest` module (e.g. `python -m unittest`).
+The environment variable is the only one to specify such path when tests are launched through the `unittest` module (e.g. `python -m unittest`).